-- "...although A1c may be useful, it should be used as a secondary measure of glycemic control in pregnancy, after blood glucose monitoring." - "Fasting, preprandial, and postprandial blood glucose monitoring are recommended in individuals with diabetes in pregnancy to achieve optimal glucose levels.
-Glucose goals are fasting plasma glucose <95 mg/dL (<5.3 mmol/L) and either 1-h postprandial glucose <140 mg/dL (<7.8 mmol/L) or 2-h postprandial glucose <120 mg/dL (<6.7 mmol/L)Grade B" - "Due to increased red blood cell turnover, A1C is slightly lower during pregnancy in people with and without diabetes.
-Ideally, the A1C goal in pregnancy is <6% (<42 mmol/mol) if this can be achieved without significant hypoglycemia, but the goal may be relaxed to <7% (<53 mmol/mol) if necessary to prevent hypoglycemia Grade B" - "Given the alteration in red blood cell kinetics during pregnancy and physiological changes in glycemic parameters, A1c levels may need "to be monitored more frequently than usual (e.g., monthly)." - "The OGTT is recommended over A1C at four to twelve weeks postpartum because A1C may be persistently impacted (lowered) by the increased red blood cell turnover related to pregnancy, by blood loss at delivery, or by the preceding three-month glucose profile.
-The OGTT is more sensitive at detecting glucose intolerance, including both prediabetes and diabetes." - "Because GDM often represents previously undiagnosed prediabetes, type 2 diabetes, maturity-onset diabetes of the young, or even developing type 1 diabetes, individuals with GDM should be tested for persistent diabetes or prediabetes at four to twelve weeks postpartum with a fasting 75-g OGTT using nonpregnancy criteria as outlined in Section two, "Classification and Diagnosis of Diabetes." - "In the absence of unequivocal hyperglycemia, a positive screen for diabetes requires two abnormal values.
+- "...although A1c may be useful, it should be used as a secondary measure of glycemic control in pregnancy, after blood glucose monitoring." - "Fasting and postprandial self-monitoring of blood glucose are recommended in both gestational diabetes mellitus and preexisting diabetes in pregnancy to achieve optimal glucose levels.
+Glucose targets are fasting plasma glucose <95 mg/dL (5.3 mmol/L) and either 1-h postprandial glucose <140 mg/dL (7.8 mmol/L) or 2-h postprandial glucose <120 mg/dL (6.7 mmol/L).
+Some individuals with preexisting diabetes should also test blood glucose preprandially.
+Grade B" - "Due to increased red blood cell turnover, A1c is slightly lower in normal pregnancy than in normal nonpregnant individuals.
+Ideally, the A1c target in pregnancy is <6% (42 mmol/mol) if this can be achieved without significant hypoglycemia, but the target may be relaxed to <7% (53 mmol/mol) if necessary to prevent hypoglycemia.
+Grade B" - "Given the alteration in red blood cell kinetics during pregnancy and physiological changes in glycemic parameters, A1c levels may need "to be monitored more frequently than usual (e.g., monthly)." - "The OGTT is recommended over A1C at four to twelve weeks postpartum because A1C may be persistently impacted (lowered) by the increased red blood cell turnover related to pregnancy, by blood loss at delivery, or by the preceding three-month glucose profile.
+The OGTT is more sensitive at detecting glucose intolerance, including both prediabetes and diabetes." - "Because GDM often represents previously undiagnosed prediabetes, type 2 diabetes, maturity-onset diabetes of the young, or even developing type 1 diabetes, individuals with GDM should be tested for persistent diabetes or prediabetes at four to twelve weeks postpartum with a fasting 75-g OGTT using nonpregnancy criteria as outlined in Section two, "Classification and Diagnosis of Diabetes"." - "In the absence of unequivocal hyperglycemia, a positive screen for diabetes requires two abnormal values.
 If both the fasting plasma glucose (≥126 mg/dL [7.0 mmol/L]) and 2-h plasma glucose (≥200 mg/dL [11.1 mmol/L]) are abnormal in a single screening test, then the diagnosis of diabetes is made.
-If only one abnormal value in the OGTT meets diabetes criteria, the test should be repeated to confirm that the abnormality persists."

-• "Individuals with a history of GDM should have ongoing screening for prediabetes or type 2 diabetes every 1-3 years, even if the results of the initial 4-12 week postpartum 75-g OGTT are normal.
-Ongoing evaluation may be performed with any recommended glycemic test (e.g., annual A1C, annual fasting plasma glucose, or triennial 75-g OGTT using thresholds for nonpregnant individuals)" (American Diabetes Association Professional Practice Committee, 2023e).
+If only one abnormal value in the OGTT meets diabetes criteria, the test should be repeated to confirm that the abnormality persists." - "Because GDM is associated with an increased lifetime maternal risk for diabetes estimated at 50-60%, [individuals] should also be tested every one to three years thereafter if the four to twelve weeks postpartum 75-g OGTT is normal.
+Ongoing evaluation may be performed with any recommended glycemic test (e.g., annual A1C, annual fasting plasma glucose, or triennial 75-g OGTT using nonpregnant thresholds)."
+(American Diabetes Association Professional Practice, 2022b).